 Only horizontal scans are supported.

 Supported fundus cameras

-The following brands of OCT devices support the RetinaLyze algorithms.
-If your OCT device is not on the list, please contact us to find out more about OCT device support.
+The following OCT devices are supported by the RetinaLyze OCT algorithm.
+If your OCT device or software is not on the list, please contact us to find out more about OCT device support.

 * RetinaLyze OCT is powered by Altris.ai